 There are spaces for 21 cars in the parking lot, with two handicapped spaces adjacent to the Visitor Center.
 There is also a bus parking space, and room for about 20 cars along the entry road.

 The Visitor Center has a classroom that may be configured to seat 40, or 24 at seminar tables, with a lectern and audiovisual system.
 There is a small lounge area, a single unisex, handicapped-accessible restroom; and a water fountain.

 Food is not available.
-You may bring food—we hope to have a small picnic grove soon—but we ask that you pack out anything you bring in.
+You may bring food—we have a small picnic grove—but we ask that you pack out anything you bring in.